Understanding Privileged Account Security

 - Privilege escalation – In this scenario, a malicious actor attains one level of privilege, but then uses the administrative system itself to “promote” himself into a more privileged position.
 The Edward Snowden affair offers one of the most infamous examples of privilege escalation.
 By taking advantage of lax oversight, Snowden was able to manufacture digital keys that let him past authentication gateways.
 He could then tap into data resources at a much higher level in the NSA than were permitted to him.
 He stole 1.7 million top-secret documents.

-- Third party privilege misuse – Privileged users may work for outside entities like IT contractors.
-Without effective a privileged account security solution in place, third parties can abuse privileged access.
+- Third-party privilege misuse – Privileged users may work for outside entities like IT contractors.
+Without an effective privileged account security solution in place, third parties can abuse privileged access.
 This was the case in the second, lesser-known breach at Anthem Health Insurance company.
 In June of 2017, an employee of one of Anthem’s vendors used a privileged account to steal over 18,000 patient records, including social security numbers.

 - Improper access due to administrative errors – Also in 2017, it was revealed that employees at Vanderbilt University Medical Center (VUMC) had improperly viewed thousands of patient records due to mistakes in setting up privilege account access rules.
 The employees, whose main job was to transport patients around the hospital, did nothing other than look at patients’ private information.
 This episode was relatively benign, in cybersecurity terms, but it could have been far worse if this information had been sold on the black market.